sara-nl/spiderdocs/source/Pages/software_on_spider.rst

 By default Singularity does not `see` the entire directory structure on Spider.
 This is because by default the file system overlap between the host system and the image is only partial.
-Additional directories can be made available by the user in severals ways:<br>
+Additional directories can be made available by the user in severals ways:

 (i) Create the directories within the image, see e.g. `Singularity SURFsara`_ (note that this requires sudo rights and thus needs to be done outside of Spider)